 D. Microsoft GPO update rules apply and GPOs are updated manually or by restarting the Horizon Agent.

-Microsoft GPO update rules apply and GPOs are updated manually or by restarting the Horizon Agent.
+VMware Horizon Documentation: "For all other VMware Blast policies, Microsoft GPO update rules apply.
+GPOs can be updated manually or by restarting the Horizon Agent machine"

 Which two of the following are features of VMware Horizon Agent for Linux?
 (Choose two.)